kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 ## Drawbacks

-The change increases default-visible log volume during failures and provides no additional evidence when an operation blocks without returning.
+When enabled, the change increases default-visible log volume during failures and provides no additional evidence when an operation blocks without returning.
 Timeout and cancellation are intentionally left to a future proposal.

 ## Alternatives